Article list Design pattern

 Usage

-• Use when the content of your site that needs a device for navigation is of temporal nature such as a news article or a seasonal piece such as a story about summer fashion or Christmas cooking.
+- Use when the content of your site that a temporal navigation device such as a news article or a seasonal piece like a story on Christmas cooking.

 Solution

 An article lists is a great means of communicating for inspiration.
-It allows the user to quickly scan a list of articles that appeals or is interesting to him or her.
+It allows the user to quickly scan a list of articles that appeal or interest them.

 When designing a good article list, there are several things you should take into consideration.
 Consider these design tips wisely, as overdoing them may trap you into committing some of the common design mistakes listed later in this pattern.